 And it’s okay because I still managed to write something.
 The writing muscle has fully formed.
 We are also the sole curators of our work.
 We shouldn’t feel pressured to release half-assed curations to stay on brand.

-One two many topics about the Internet were an indication for me to step out and breath.
+One two many topics about the Internet were an indication for me to step out and breathe.
 So this is me breathing.
-This is me saying, my cup was running empty and it needed a refill.
+This is me saying, my cup was running empty, and it needed a refill.
 The blank page is the enemy.